AdobeDocs/deliverability-learn.en/help/other-metrics-for-deliverability.md

 ---
 title: Other metrics that matter for deliverability
 description: One of the best ways to identify a sending reputation issue is through the metrics.
-We'll take a look at some key deliverability metrics to monitor and how to use them to identify a reputation issue.
+Understand which key deliverability metrics to monitor and how to use them to identify a reputation issue.
-feature:
+feature: Deliverability
-topics: Deliverability
+topics:
 kt: 5256
 doc-type: article
 activity: understand